dullroar/ten-steps-to-linux-survival/Step05.md

 So we can see that we could pass things between programs by redirecting `stdout` to a file and then redirecting that file to `stdin` on the next program, and so on.
-But *IX environments take it a bit further with the concept of a command "pipeline" that allows directly sending `stdout` from one program into `stdin` of another.
+But "UNIX" environments take it a bit further with the concept of a command "pipeline" that allows directly sending `stdout` from one program into `stdin` of another.